camilouribebotta/visual-essays/docs/help.md

 ### Active Paragraphs

- An essay is comprised of one or more paragraphs that are often hierarchical bae
+ An essay is comprised of one or more paragraphs that are often hierarchical based on the nesting level of the headings added.
+As a user scrolls through a document a single paragraph is said to be "active".
+The active paragraph is displayed with a visual treatme

 ## Visual essay directives